-"On the occasion of the signature of the Polish-Soviet agreement of today's date, I desire to take the opportunity of informing you that in conformity with the provisions of the agreement of mutual assistance between the United Kingdom and Poland of the 25 of August 1939, His Majesty's Government in the United Kingdom have entered into no undertakings towards the U.S.S.R. which affect the relations between that country and Poland.
-I also desire to assure you that His Majesty's Government do not recognize any territorial changes which have been effected in Poland since August 1939."
+"In connexion with today's signing of the Polish-Soviet agreement, I desire to take the opportunity of informing you that, in accordance with the provisions of the Treaty of Military Aid between Great Britain and Poland dated August 25, 1939, His Majesty's Government in the United Kingdom has not undertaken any obligations to the U.S.S.R. which would affect the relations between that State and Poland.
+I desire also to assure you that His Majesty's Government does not recognize any territorial changes made in Poland since August 1939."

 Mr. Eden's declaration is clear.
 There is no ambiguity in it.
 It permits of no distorted interpretation.
-Great Britain does not recognize any territorial changes made in Poland since August 1939including the detachment from Poland and the incorporation in the U.S.S.R. of the Polish provinces lying to the east of the Ribbentrop-Molotov Line.
+Great Britain does not recognize any territorial changes made in Poland since August 1939-including the detachment from Poland and the incorporation with the U.S.S.R. of the Polish provinces lying to the east of the Ribbentrop-Molotov Line.
 And since the declaration was made immediately after the signature of the Polish-Soviet agreement, it has the force of an official commentary by H.M.
-Government on that agreement-in complete accord with the Polish interpretation thereof.
+Government on that agreement-in complete accord with the Polish interpretation of it.

-This was stated by General Sikorski when he handed to Mr. Eden the following reply:
+This was stated by General Sikorski when he handed to Mr. Eden the following answer:

-"The Polish Government takes note of your letter dated July 30, 1941, and desires to express its sincerest satisfaction at the statement that His Majesty's Government in the United Kingdom do not recognize any territorial changes which have been effected in Poland since August 1939.
-This corresponds with the view of the Polish Government which, as previously informed His Majesty's Government, has never recognized any territorial changes effected in Poland since the outbreak of the present war."
+"The Polish Government acknowledges the receipt of Your Excellency's letter of July 30, 1941, and desires to express its sincere satisfaction with the declaration of His Majesty's Government in the United Kingdom to the effect that it does not recognize any territorial changes made in Poland since August 1939.
+This corresponds to the views of the Polish Government, which, as H.M.
+Government was previously informed, has not recognized any territorial changes made at the outbreak of the present war."

-A strictly legal analysis of Article I of the Polish-Soviet agreement permits of no other interpretation.
-The Government of the U.S.S.R., when admitting that "the Soviet-German treaties of 1939 concerning territorial changes in Poland have lost their force," thereby admitted that the territorial changes made in Poland by virtue of those treaties have ceased to have any legal significance.
-For the reference in the Polish-Soviet agreement of July 30, could only be to the legality of the partition of Poland carried out by the U.S.S.R. in conjunction with Germany in September 1939, or to the legal claims of the U.S.S.R. to the Polish territory east of the Ribbentrop-Molotov Line thereby assigned to it.
+A strictly legal analysis of Article 1 of the Polish-Soviet agreement permits of no other interpretation.
+The Government of the U.S.S.R., when admitting that "the Soviet-German treaties of 1939 concerning territorial changes in Poland have lost their force", thereby admitted that the territorial changes made in Poland by virtue of those treaties have ceased to have any legal significance.
+For the reference in the Polish-Soviet agreement of July 30 could only be to the legality of the partition of Poland carried out by the U.S.S.R. in conjunction with Germany in September 1939, or to the legal claims of the U.S.S.R. to the Polish territory east of the Ribbentrop-Molotov Line thereby assigned to it.
 Actually this territory was at that moment in German hands.

-Article I of the Polish-Soviet agreement was not the only one to which the detachment from Poland of the eastern half of the Republic, annexed by the U.S.S.R. in September 1939, was repugnant.
+It was not Article I only of the Polish-Soviet agreement which denied the legality of the detachment from Poland of the eastern half of the Republic, annexed by the U.S.S.R. in September 1939.

-This is clear also from Article 4, whereby the Soviet Government declares its assent to the raising, in the territory of the U.S.S.R., of a Polish army, whose commander is to be appointed by the Polish Government.
+This is done also by Article 4, whereby the Soviet Government declares its assent to the raising, in the territory of the U.S.S.R., of a Polish army, whose commander is to be appointed by the Polish Government.
 For a Polish army could only be an army composed of Polish citizens.
-And the Poles from whom an army could be raised were those who had been deported into the centre of Russia from Polish districts occupied by virtue of the Ribbentrop-Molotov agreement.
-By acknowledging the Polish Government's right to raise an army in the territory of the U.S.S.R. from the inhabitants of those districts, the Soviet Government likewise acknowledged that they were Polish citizens, and that the districts in questions legally belonged to Poland.
+And the aggregations of Poles from which an army could be raised were those who had been deported into the centre of Russia from the Polish districts which had been occupied by virtue of the Ribbentrop-Molotov agreement.
+By acknowledging the Polish Government's right to raise an army in the territory of the U.S.S.R. from the inhabitants of those districts, the Soviet Government likewise acknowledged that they were Polish citizens, and that the districts in question legally belonged to Poland.